 An off-street parking and loading plan, drawn to scale, shall accompany requests for building permits or site plan approvals.
-A parking and loading plan is not required for single family detached, duplex, townhome, or for manufactured homes on residential lots.
+A parking and loading plan is not required for except for single and two-family dwellings, and manufactured homes on residential lots. single family detached, duplex, townhome, or for manufactured homes on residential lots.
 The plan shall show but not be limited to: